GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 _This is a custom feature (i.e. not present in the GraphQL spec) offered by Gato GraphQL._

+In order to enable or disable multi-field directives in the schema for some specific endpoint, the Schema Configuration now has a new element "Multi-Field Directives":

 <!-- @todo Create image schema-config-multifield-directives.png -->

 ![Multi-Field Directives in the Schema Configuration](../../images/schema-config-multifield-directives.png)